johanetox/redux-form_validate/README.md

 =========

-A small library for redux form to validate with joi-browser Tt basicaly recieve the `object` and a `schema` and return a new object with errors.
+A small library for redux form to validate with joi-browser It basicaly recieve the `object` and a `schema` and return a new object with errors.

 ## Installation